 Lawsuits alleging birth defects caused by the antidepressant Zoloft/sertraline were consolidated on Tuesday before Judge Cynthia M. Rufe in the U.S. District Court for the Eastern District of Pennsylvania.
 About 92 federal lawsuits – and counting – will be included in this MDL.

-I don’t think there are going to be thousands of these lawsuits, but you can expect a lot more than 92, and Zoloft users and doctors are better understanding the risks to children in utero if their mothers are taking Zoloft.
+I don’t think there will be thousands of these lawsuits, but you can expect over 92 of them, and Zoloft users and doctors are better understanding the risks to children in utero if their mothers are taking Zoloft.

 These cases have taken a turn for the worst.
-A federal judge has granted Pfizer summary judgment in more than 300 lawsuits filed alleging birth injuries — birth defects, actually — against Pfizer.
+A federal judge has granted Pfizer summary judgment in over 300 lawsuits filed that allege birth injuries — birth defects, actually — against Pfizer.
 The judge did not say that said the science rejects the claim that sertraline can cause birth defects in children whose mothers took the antidepressant.
-Instead, the judge said science is not there yet one way or the other. this is what happened in the Zoloft suicide cases, by the way.
+Instead, the judge said science is not there yet, one way or the other.
+By the way, this is what happened in the Zoloft suicide cases.
 The science trailed behind the lawsuits.

 The judge also did something else I believe was a mistake or the carrying out of bad law.
 These are claims on behalf of children.
 So, in my mind, justice mandates dismissing these cases without prejudice so the child can refile if the science later supports the claim.
 The court found otherwise: